pbek/QOwnNotes/webpage/src/blog/2021-08-25-Use-workspaces-to-manage-different-kayouts-of-the-user-interface.md

 ![qownnotes-media-NfiQOu](./media/qownnotes-media-NfiQOu.png)

-Afterwards you can switch between the workspaces in the **workspaces dropdown**.
+Afterward you can switch between the workspaces in the **workspaces dropdown**.

 ![qownnotes-media-cfwfnC](./media/qownnotes-media-cfwfnC.png)